atulvarshneya/quantum-computing/README.md

 GATES AND UTILITIES
 -------------------
-All commonly used gates included.

-Can create CONTROLLED GATE for any given gate; add any number of control qubits.

-Allows easy addition of user-defined gates.
+All standard gates included.
+Can create CONTROLLED GATE for any gates.
+Allows addition of CUSTOM user-defined gates.

-A number of utility functions to manipulate gates - combine sequentially applied, or parallelly applied gates into a single gate, check for unitarity, inverse.
+A number of utility functions to manipulate gates - combine sequentially applied, or parallelly applied gates, check for unitarity, inverse.

-QUANTUM CIRCUITS AND BACKEND COMOUTE ENGINES
+QUANTUM CIRCUITS AND BACKEND COMPUTE ENGINES
 -------------------

-Quantum comouting circuits framework with backend compute engine (quantum computer simulator).
+Quantum computing circuits framework with a backend compute simulator engine.

 Easy to follow documentation with tutorial introduction - see qsimumator/README.md and qcircuit/README.md.
 A bunch of examples under qsimulator/examples and qcircuit/examples.

-Code for [automated] regression tests also serves as examples to quickly learn qsim and qckt.
+Code for regression tests also serves as examples to quickly learn qsim and qckt.